The-Animals-are-Starving/the-animals-are-starving/Documentation/Testing_and_Code_Review.md

 ### 4.1.
 Location in Git of Front-end Test Suite:

-`src/app/src/androidTest/java/com/example/theanimalsarestarving/EspressoTest.java`
+`src/app/src/androidTest/java/com/example/theanimalsarestarving/HistoryManagementTest.java`
+`src/app/src/androidTest/java/com/example/theanimalsarestarving/LogFeedingTest.java`
+`src/app/src/androidTest/java/com/example/theanimalsarestarving/NotificationsTest.java`
+`src/app/src/androidTest/java/com/example/theanimalsarestarving/ThreeClickTest.java`

 #### How To Run Tests
  - Make sure the backend is running with `npm run dev` in the `backend` folder
  - Enter a `mongosh` shell in the `backend` folder
  - Type `use pet-tracker` and then `load("initdb.mongo")`
- - Run the EspressoTest class  from Android Studios while an emulator is active
+ - Run the class for the desired test from Android Studios while an emulator is active

 ### 4.2.
 Tests